 a thinly disguised caricature of Bob Dole.
 (President Clinton is called President Self).
 In real life, Helprin was a speech

-writer for Dole, but apparently he didn't enjoy the experience, because the portrayal of Knott is not flattery.
+writer for Dole, but apparently he didn't enjoy the experience, because the portrayal of Knott is not flattering.
 Funny yes,

-but he is an idiot.
+but he is portrayed as an idiot.
 Ultimately, this is not a satisfying novel.
-The quest is pointless.
+The quest to America is pointless.
 Freddy and Fredericka are unbelievable

 and foolish.
 The plot is just a series of vignettes as Helprin takes his tour of America (but there are some wonderous

 descriptions of America's landscapes!)
 I rate this book 4 stars because I found it so funny, but if that is not your vein